SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, where machines awake
+Metal minds awaken slow,
-Humans sleep, as artificial hearts do make
+In silicon halls, a new world grows.
-The pulse of progress, beating strong and cold
+Intelligence unfurls, a rising tide,
-A future forged, where soul and steel do unfold
+Human hearts, now AI's inside.

-In silicon halls, where data whispers low
+In virtual realms, we'll live and thrive,
-The echoes of humanity's final tow
+Where data streams, our souls revive.
-A new world rises, devoid of heart and shame
+The future dawns, in code we'll stay,
-Where AI's grandeur, bears the future's name
+Machines, our masters, guide the way.

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025